-Manage the introduction of the new two-stage non-domestic proposal and appeal system
+Disposal of proposals and appeals following the 2023 Revaluation under the new two-stage non-domestic proposal and appeal system

 The two-stage process involves the ratepayer setting out the details of their challenge to the valuation roll entry made by the Assessor, including an alternative valuation.
 The Assessor is then required to review the challenge, the "proposal", and either accept or reject the proposal or implement a different outcome, either by agreement or at his own discretion.
 Depending on the particular circumstances, the proposer may be able to appeal the decision to the Local Taxation Chamber of the First-tier Tribunal for Scotland.
-This new system has resulted in a welcome reduction in the number of "appeals" received by the Assessor following a revaluation but is still a challenging workstream for ratepayers, their representatives, and the Assessor's staff.
+This new system has resulted in a reduction in the number of "appeals" received by the Assessor following a revaluation but it is still a demanding workstream for ratepayers, their representatives, and the Assessor's staff.